-Lifestyle Factors and Burnout
+Lifestyle factors and burnout

-Physical activity levels were similar between groups (p = 0.2), with 54% of the overall sample reporting 1-2 days of physical activity per week, followed by 24% reporting 3-4 days.
-In the burnout group, 60% reported 1-2 days of physical activity per week and 21% reported 3-4 days.
-Sleep duration showed a borderline significant difference (p = 0.054).
-Overall, 44% of participants slept less than 5 hours per night, with 50% in the burnout group and 37% in the non-burnout group.
-Self-reported overall health did not significantly differ (p = 0.3), with 59% of the overall sample reporting good health, followed by 27% reporting very good health.
-In the burnout group, 54% reported good health compared to 63% in the non-burnout group.
+Physical activity levels were similar between groups (p = 0.2), with 53% of the overall sample reporting 1-2 days of physical activity per week, followed by 24% reporting 3-4 days.
+In the burnout group, 58% reported 1-2 days of physical activity per week and 24% reported 3-4 days.
+Sleep duration was also not different (p = 0.5) between the two groups.
+Overall, 43% of participants slept less than 5 hours per night, with 45% in the burnout group and 42% in the non-burnout group.
+Self-reported overall health did not significantly differ (p = 0.065), with 59% of the overall sample reporting good health, followed by 27% reporting very good health.
+In the burnout group, 52% reported good health compared to 61% in the non-burnout group.

-Burnout and Health Measures
+Burnout and health measures

-The overall health perception did not significantly differ between the two groups (p = 0.3).
+The overall health perception did not significantly differ between the two groups (p = 0.065).
 However, when assessing burnout components, significant differences emerged.
-Emotional exhaustion (EE) differed significantly (p < 0.001), with 62% of the burnout group having high EE a, compared to none having high EE in the non-burnout group.
-Depersonalization (DP) also showed significant differences (p < 0.001), with 44% of the burnout group having high DP, while none of the non-burnout group had high DP.
-Personal accomplishment (PA) showed significant differences as well (p < 0.001), with 46% of the burnout group having low PA and none having high PA, compared to 59% of the non-burnout group having high PA and none having low PA.
-These findings indicate that physicians experiencing burnout were more likely to report high emotional exhaustion, high depersonalization, and low personal accomplishment compared to their non-burnout counterparts.
+Emotional exhaustion (EE) differed significantly (p < 0.001), with 88% of the burnout group having high EE, compared to none having high EE in the non-burnout group.
+Depersonalization (DP) also showed significant differences (p < 0.001), with 64% of the burnout group having high DP, while none of the non-burnout group had high DP.
+Personal accomplishment (PA) did not show significant difference (p < 0.001), with 45% of the burnout group having low PA and 24% having high a PA, compared to 24% of the non-burnout group having a high PA.
+These findings indicate that physicians experiencing burnout were more likely to report high emotional exhaustion, high depersonalization compared to their non-burnout counterparts.
 Other demographic and lifestyle factors did not show significant differences between the groups.

-Patient Care Practices Physicians experiencing burnout were more likely to avoid performing diagnostic tests due to cost concerns, expedite patient discharge, and prescribe medication without proper evaluation (Figure 1).
+Patient care practices Physicians experiencing burnout were more likely to avoid performing diagnostic tests due to cost concerns (p < 0.001), with 30% reporting this practice daily, compared to only 6.6% of non-burnout physicians.
+(Table 2 and Figure 1).
+Similarly, 15% of burnout physicians refrained from conducting tests showing urgency to discharge patients, a rate nearly three times higher than that of their non-burnout peers (p = 0.002).
+Burnout physicians were more likely to administer restraints or medications without prior patient evaluation (p = 0.009) and to commit treatment or medication errors not attributed to knowledge deficits (p = 0.001).
 These physicians also exhibited inadequate treatment management, often due to a lack of knowledge or experience, and were more likely to delay discussing treatment options due to high workload.
 In terms of patient care attitudes, burnout physicians reported higher frequencies of guilt regarding patient care, emotional distress from patient deaths, and neglect of the social and personal impacts of illnesses.
+Burnout physicians were less likely to fully discuss treatment options with patients, though this finding did not reach statistical significance (p = 0.2).
+However, they were more likely to show diminished emotional reactions to patient death (p = 0.026) and to pay insufficient attention to the social and personal impact of illness on their patients (p < 0.001).
+Feelings of guilt regarding patient treatment were prevalent but did not differ significantly between groups (p = 0.2).
 These findings underscore the significant negative impact of burnout on both the quality of patient care and the emotional well-being of physicians.

 Discussion